Achieve personal wellness goals through specialty classes that provide opportunities for balance in spirit, mind and body.

 - LIVESTRONG at the YMCA

 This 12-week program helps adult cancer survivors to reclaim their health and well-being after a cancer diagnosis.
 Survivors can improve strength and physical fitness, diminish the severity of therapy side effects, develop supportive relationships and improve quality of life.
 Individuals must complete an intake screening.
 Class size is limited.
 YMCA membership is not required.
+For information about the next session, contact Danielle Nachtigall at 630.547.2009.

 Funders are needed to help subsidize program costs and ensure no cost for participants.
 If you are interested in donating, please contact Kelly Coffey at 630.547.2020.